Shrek Forever After: Critical response

 Stephen Holden of The New York Times stated "What fortifies “Shrek Forever After” are its brilliantly realized principal characters, who nearly a decade after the first “Shrek” film remain as vital and engaging fusions of image, personality and voice as any characters in the history of animation."
 Pete Hammond of BoxOffice gave the film four and a half out of five stars and wrote, "Hilarious and heartfelt from start to finish, this is the best Shrek of them all, and that's no fairy tale.
 Borrowing liberally from Frank Capra's It's a Wonderful Life, this edition blends big laughs and emotion to explore what Far Far Away might have been like if Shrek never existed."
 James Berardinelli of Reelviews awarded the film three out of four stars and wrote, "Even though Shrek Forever After is obligatory and unnecessary, it's better than Shrek the Third and it's likely that most who attend as a way of saying goodbye to the Jolly Green Ogre will not find themselves wishing they had sought out a more profitable way of spending 90-odd minutes."

-James White of Empire gave the film four out of four stars, saying, "DreamWorks could be entering a period of fresh creativity.
+James White of Empire gave the film four out of five stars, saying, "DreamWorks could be entering a period of fresh creativity.
 With How to Train Your Dragon and a balanced, darker-hued and very funny Shrek finale, they've found the magic again".
 Lisa Schwarzbaum of Entertainment Weekly gave the film a "B−" grade, saying "Everyone involved fulfills his or her job requirements adequately.
 But the magic is gone and Shrek Forever After is no longer an ogre phenomenon to reckon with."
 Peter Travers of Rolling Stone wrote "It's a fun ride.
 What's missing is the excitement of a new interpretation."
 Mary Pols of Time stated in her review "Can an ogre jump a shark?
 I think so."

-Giving the film one star out of four, Kyle Smith of the New York Post wrote, "After the frantic spurt of fairy-tale allusions and jokes in the first three Shreks, this one inches along with a few mostly pointless action scenes and the occasional mild pun."